mwherman2000/neo-windocs/windocs/quickstart-csharp/00-prerequisites.md

 ### Goals, Non-Goals and Assumptions

-The goal of this activity is to inform you about the minimum and recommended pre-requisites for successful execution of the remaining acitivities in Quick Start Process Guide for Windows .NET Developers.
+The goal of this activity is to inform you about the minimum and recommended pre-requisites for successful execution of the remaining acitivities in Quick Start Process for Windows .NET Developers.

 ### Principles